NicolaLovo/GoogleCloudNotes/ch4-Identity-and-Access-Management/ch4.3-service-accounts.md

 These accounts authenticate using a public/private RSA key pair:

 - Google managed keys -> Google stores, rotates... the keys
-  - stored in Google Cloud Key Management System (KMS)
+  - both private and public key stored in Google Cloud Key Management System (KMS)
 - User managed -> user owns both private and public keys.
 Google only stores the public key
-  - user responsible for all key management
+  - user responsible for all key management (e.g. rotation)

 ## Service account permissions

 A service account is also a resource and have IAM policies for viewing/editing them.

-- can grant access for the specific service account or all service accounts in the project
+- can grant access for a specific service account or all service accounts in the project to a user or group

 > [!IMPORTANT]
-> A user that has access to the service account, can indirectly access all resources that the service account can access: *Service account impersonation*
+> A user that has access to the service account, can indirectly access all resources that the service account can access: _Service account impersonation_

 ### Service account access scopes

 Legacy method to specify permissions for resources, used in substitution of IAM.
-It is the default for **Default service accounts**.
+It is the default for **Default service accounts**(e.g. in compute engine VMs).

 For custom accounts we can use instead IAM.